Nominations committee report

 Committee members and attendance

-The Nominations Committee members at 31 December 2017 were Sir Michael Peat, Alexander Izosimov, Karl Gruber, Alexander Abramov, and Eugene Shvidler.
+The Nominations Committee members at 31 December 2018 were Sir Michael Peat, Alexander Izosimov, Karl Gruber, Alexander Abramov and Eugene Shvidler.
 Sir Michael Peat served as the chairman of the Nominations Committee throughout the year.

-Three of the five committee members were independent non-executives.
+Three of the five committee members were independent non-executive directors.

 The CEO attended all meetings and the company secretary acted as the committee’s secretary.